zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/02-building-sites-with-site-templates.md

 2. Click the *Add* icon (![Add Site Template](../../../images/icon-add.png)) and enter a name for your template.

 3. Leave the *Active* option enabled.
 The *Active* option must be enabled for your template to be usable.
-If your template is still a work in progress, toggle it to NO to ensure that no one uses it until it's ready.
+If your template is still a work in progress, toggle it to *NO* to ensure that no one uses it until it's ready.
 You can also categorize your Site Template using tags and categories by selecting the *Categorization* menu from the bottom of the page.
 To learn more about using tags and categories in Liferay Portal, see the [Organizing Content with Tags and Categories](TODO) section.

-4. Optionally enable the *Allow Site administrators to modify pages associated with this Site template...* option.
-This gives Site Administrators permission to modify or remove the pages and apps that the template introduces to their sites---if you want the templates to be completely static, you should disable this.
+4. Optionally enable the *Allow Site administrators to modify pages associated with this Site template, even when propagation of changes is enabled* option.
+This gives Site Administrators permission to modify or remove the pages and apps that the template introduces to their Sites.
+Disable this you want the templates to be completely static.

 5. Click *Save* to create your Site Template.